About the program

 These partnerships include dual or joint PhD and postgraduate degree programs, cross-institutional teaching, credit transfer between institutions and joint research collaboration, including Joint Research Centres.

-UTS currently has 18 University-level KTPs with leading universities in Greater China, India, Europe, Latin America and North America and one Faculty-level KTP.
+UTS currently has 18 University-level KTPs with leading universities in Greater China, India, Europe, Latin America and North America and two Faculty-level KTP's.

 Opportunities for academics

 If you would like to develop or broaden your academic profile by engaging in international research collaboration, the KTP Program offers the following opportunities:

 - KTP Visiting Fellow Program (inbound to UTS) - provides opportunities and support for international researchers to collaborate with UTS scholars at UTS.

 - The Faculty KTP (Engineering and IT) Visiting Fellow Program (inbound to UTS) - provides opportunities and support for international researchers from FEIT-KTPs to collaborate with UTS scholars from FEIT.

 - Opportunities for UTS academics at the KTPs (outbound from UTS) - provides opportunities and support for UTS academics to travel overseas to collaborate with scholars from our KTPs.